How to Rest Effectively...

 - 3 min read

 Let's be honest and say, we all love to rest and do the things we love, however sometimes we acknowledge that we rest too much and do nothing most days.
-Rest can now seem like a weakness or something to earn after hard work.
+Yet, rest is a vital part of moving forward, growing, and maintaining steady progress over time.

 Intentional Rest vs. Avoidant Rest